MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0093-entitlementobjectinappsourcenotallowed.md

 ```

 ## How to fix this diagnostic
 Remove the offending Entitlement object(s) from your extension and use one of the [built-in entitlements](../devenv-entitlements-and-permissionsets-overview.md) provided in [!INCLUDE [prod_short](../includes/prod_short.md)].
-It is currently not possible to use entitlements outside those defined by Microsoft.
+It is currently not possible to create user-defined entitlements.

 ## See Also